-The development of a quality four level building of a 4½ star luxury hotel facility with bar, restaurant and conference facility to be operated by an established hotel operator will start early 2019.
+The development of a quality four-level building of a 4½ star luxury hotel facility with bar, restaurant and conference facility to be operated by an established hotel operator Sudima.
 The proposed hotel site is situated at 114 The Esplanade at the intersection of Yarmouth Street, Kaikoura.

 Hotel facilities will include restaurant/bar with indoor and outdoor seating, luxurious heated pool, gymnasium and guest parking.
 The conference facilities fronting the Esplanade will be suitable for medium to large conferences and weddings alike.